-Veteran-Owned Business participation (up to 2 points).
-Scored to the extent the project development team includes NYS certified minority and/or women-owned and service-disabled veteran-owned businesses. - (e) Determination of the amount for SLIHC allocation.
-DHCR shall determine the dollar amount of the SLIHC to be allocated to a project in the same manner as when determining the dollar amount of a LIHC allocation. [, except for the following rule.
-The calculation of the gap amount for SLIHC will assume the maximum allocation of LIHC is available for any portion of a qualified building which will be regulated at or below 60 percent of area median income.] - (f) General.
-The Division reserves the right to allocate SLIHC in a manner which affirmatively advances fair housing, yields an equitable distribution of SLIHC throughout the State, to ensure the participation of qualified non-profit organizations, to implement such special priorities or demonstration programs contained in the notice of credit availability or request for proposals and to advance coordinated investments by State, federal, and local governmental partners.
-The Division also reserves the right to assign scoring points as set forth in Section 2040.3(f) herein to the extent a project addresses the Division's underwriting and design standards, as set forth in a request for proposals.
+- (14) Housing opportunity projects (up to 3 points).
+Scored to the extent the project is in close proximity to public transportation, is located in a community with a low incidence of crime, is served by high performing schools and/or is located outside of a HUD-designated Qualified Census Tract. - (15) Minority and Women Owned Business Enterprise participation (up to 2 points).
+Scored to the extent the project development team includes NYS certified minority and/or women-owned businesses. - (e) Determination of the amount for SLIHC allocation.
+DHCR shall determine the dollar amount of the SLIHC to be allocated to a project in the same manner as when determining the dollar amount of a LIHC allocation, except for the following rule.
+The calculation of the gap amount for SLIHC will assume the maximum allocation of LIHC is available for any portion of a qualified building which will be regulated at or below 60 percent of area median income. - (f) General.
+The Division reserves the right to allocate SLIHC in a manner which yields an equitable distribution of SLIHC throughout the State, to ensure the participation of qualified non-profit organizations, to implement such special priorities or demonstration programs contained in the notice of credit availability or request for proposals and to advance coordinated investments by State, federal, and local governmental partners.
 Any special priorities or demonstration programs shall be consistent with priorities and selection criteria set forth herein and shall be described in detail in the notice of credit availability and requests for proposals.
 Notwithstanding the scoring system set forth above, the Division reserves the right to deny any request for an allocation of SLIHC irrespective of its point ranking if such request is inconsistent with the State's housing goals including the housing objectives of a Regional Economic Development Council applicable to the area in which the project is located, and shall have the power to allocate SLIHC to a project irrespective of its point ranking if such intended allocation is: in compliance with the law; in furtherance of the State's housing goals including the housing objectives of a Regional Economic Development Council applicable to the area in which the project is located; and, determined by the commissioner to be in the interests of the citizens of the State of New York.
 A written explanation shall be available to the general public for any allocation of a housing credit dollar amount which is not made in accordance with established priorities and the selection criteria set forth herein.

 (g) Set-Asides.
-The Division reserves the right to set aside credit for the purpose of implementing the State's housing goals, including the housing objectives of the Regional Economic Development Council applicable to the area in which the project is located, the Division reserves the right to set aside credit, including, but not limited to, set-asides for housing opportunity projects, preservation projects and supportive housing projects.
+The Division reserves the right to set aside credit for the purpose of implementing the State's housing goals, including, but not limited to, set-asides for preservation projects and supportive housing projects.